WeCreativez WhatsApp Support

 Subcision is one of the most technically demanding treatments in the clinical and aesthetic dermatology domain.

-It requires expert knowledge on reconstruction of skin scars, understanding of your skin’s surface and precise estimate of your scar’s depth.
+It requires expert knowledge of the reconstruction of skin scars, an understanding of your skin’s surface and a precise estimate of your scar’s depth.

 If performed well, subcision can improve acne scars in a very significant magnitude.
 Rolling scars and boxcar scars will benefit from this treatment.